MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 In this task, you will customize the header text on each of the three screens for your app (Browse, Detail, and Edit) and change the app theme.

 1. You are on the Browse screen.
-Select the **Visits** label on the screen.
+Select the **LblAppName1** label using thre Tree view in the left-hand navigation.

 1. On the right side of the screen, under the Properties tab, update the **Text** control property to **“Bellows College Visits”**.